prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 2. If an oral hearing is not convened, the panel shall decide in accordance with Rule 117.

-###### Rule 97 - Applicat ion to annul a decision of the Office to re ject a request for unitary effect
+###### Rule 97 - Application to annul a decision of the Office to re ject a request for unitary effect

 1. The proprietor of a patent whose request for unitary effect has been re jected  by the Office shall lodge an Application at the  Registry  in accordance with Article  7(2) of the Agreement and Annex  II thereto, to reverse the decision of the Office, in the language in which the patent was granted, within three weeks of service of the decision of the European Patent Office.

 2. The Application shall contain particulars in accordance with Rule 88.2(a), (c), (d) and ( g) to ( j) and the proprietor shall pay the fee for the action against the decision of the  Office in accordance with Part 6.
 Rule 15.2 and Rule 89 shall apply mutatis mutandis.

 3. If the requirements referred to in paragraph  2 have been comp lied with , Rule 90 shall apply mutatis mutandis .